apple/swift-protobuf/Documentation/FAQ.md

-While there are a [_few_ options that control the generated files](https://github.com/apple/swift-protobuf/blob/master/Documentation/PLUGIN.md#how-to-specify-code-generation-options), the intent is not to add customization points like this.
+While there are a [_few_ options that control the generated files](https://github.com/apple/swift-protobuf/blob/master/Documentation/PLUGIN.md#how-to-specify-code-generation-options), we prefer not to add customization points like this.

-The problem with generation options, especially if the change the generated PI surface, is it leads to problems where two pieces of code depend on the same `.proto` files.
-Once piece of code might decided they prefer the option set one way but the other might want it set differently.
-This means the two libraries can't share the generated code for the common .proto files.
-Worse, they might not even be able to exist in the same library/binary.
+The problem with generation options, especially if the change the generated API surface, is it leads to problems if two pieces of code depend on the same `.proto` files.
+If the two pieces of code rely on different option settings, it may not be possible for them to work correctly together.
+This can prevent protobuf-using libraries from being used in the same program.

 ##  Why aren't there memberwise initializers?

-A `.proto` file does not consider the order the fields are listed in as important, they can be reorder, new fields add with updates in any order, etc.
+A `.proto` file does not consider the order the fields are listed in as important, they can be reordered, new fields can be added in any order, etc.
 From a protocol buffers point of view, those aren't breaking changes as protocol buffers were design (especially the binary format) to support doing these things safely.

-If memberwise initializers are generated, then the problem becomes what order would the fields be listed in and how do we ensure that a future update to the `.proto` file doesn't suddenly break working code just because a new field got added?
-Or an older, no longer important field got moved to the end?
+This makes it possible for an updated `.proto` file to be incorporated into one piece of software while maintaining compatibility with other software that has not been updated.
+For example, this makes protocol buffers an excellent choice when you have mobile apps (that may get updated by users at different times) speaking to a. common server.

+This creates problems for member wise initializers.
+A large codebase taking advantage of such initializers would need widespread source changes if a new `.proto` definition changed the order of fields.
+In addition, member wise initializers are impractical with very large messages.
+Imposing an arbitrary limit on the size of such initializers would provide another avenue for source code breakage.

 Instead the library has standard support for a static `with` method for Messages that allows a trailing closure to configure the Message: